alauda/alauda-devops-credentials-provider-plugin/README.md

 1. SecretToCredentialConverter defines which type of secret should be convert and how to convert it.
 2. MetadataProvider allows adding metadata to Credentials
 3. KubernetesSecretRule defines which secret should
+4. KubernetesSecretScope defines where those secrets can be used